 Jubilant Business Services Limited ("the Company") is a public limited company domiciled in India and incorporated on 28 March 2019 under the provisions of Companies Act, 2013.
-The Company is a whollyowned subsidiary of Jubilant Life Sciences Limited and engaged in the business of providing knowledge process outsourcing (KPO) and business process outsourcing (BPO) contracts and services including but not limited to back-office services for accounting and periodic book closing, supply chain, procurement, human resources, payroll, customer relationship management, supplier relationship management, employee support services, business or financial analysis and planning.
+The Company is a whollyowned subsidiary of Jubilant Pharmova Limited (erstwhile Jubilant Life Sciences Limited) and engaged in the business of Knowledge Process outsourcing (KPO) and Business Process Outsourcing (BPO) contract and service including but not limited to back office service for accounting and periodic books closing supply chain procurement, human resources payroll customer relationship management, Supplier relation management, employee support service, business or financial analysis and planning.
 The registered office of the Company is situated at Plot No 1A, Sector 16A, Institutional Area, Noida, Gautam Buddha Nagar, Uttar Pradesh 201301.